PhotoToolsPhotoTools

 Start with the official checklist

 A U.S. passport photo is not judged only by how professional it looks.
-It must match a set of appearance, size, print, and editing rules.
+It must match a specific set of appearance, size, print, and editing rules.
 A sharp photo with the wrong background, glasses, heavy editing, or incorrect head size can still delay the application.

 • Recency: Use a photo taken within the last six months.